FredLackey/ory-sandbox/README.md

 The domain `koramo.com` is a garbage name of random letters I created years ago for testing purposes.
 It's easy to pronouce and understand when teaching, so I keep it around for purposes like this.
 Obviously, this domain will never work outside of my little testing environment.

+### About the Public Ports

+The purpose of this repo is to provide a "closer-to-real-world" example of the Ory Hydra setup without using ports everywhere.
+I find their docs difficult to read because of their overuse of ports combined with the lack of real-world scenarios.  **In no way** am I advocating for anyone to open all of these ports to the public or to even advertise them by name in your zone files.
+I am simply trying to add some clarity and labels to something that, at first glance, is too geek-like for anyone to easily wrap their head around.

 ### Public DNS Names

 | FQDN | Purpose |